 There’s a fine line between thoughtful, but polite disagreement, and distasteful attack.
 Actually, that’s a lie – the line is very clear.
 Don’t cross into emotion-driven verbal assaults on the author; all that is going to hurt is your reputation.
 If you disagree with the author’s post, do so in the same respectful manner that you would approach a client or boss with.
 But – and this is the important part – don’t just stop at disagreeing.
 State your reason for disagreeing, what experience led you to this conclusion, any links or evidence that can back up your claim, and your solution or alternate advice.
 But wait!
 Don’t stop there.
 Check back for responses, and continue the discussion as long as it’s productive.
 You may learn a thing or two, and if the conversation isn’t productive, you can always agree to disagree.
 If you can, it’s best to end on respectful terms.

 4. You advertise yourself shamelessly

-Today’s consumers have wisened up to marketing schemes and can usually smell a rat a mile away.
+According to Kotton Grammer Media, today’s consumers have wisened up to marketing schemes and can usually smell a rat a mile away.
 If you’re leaving short, meaningless comments just to deposit your html website link, you’re more likely to anger the author and readers than you are to get clicks.
 Many comment forms provide fields to enter your website URL in, and some even leave room for your twitter account and other information.
 If you leave a sincere, thoughtful comment that contributes to the conversation, readers are much more likely to take interest in you, click your name, and visit your website.